 For more on the beaches of Lake Michigan, see America's freshwater Riviera.

-For good campsites, see Camping around Lake
+For good campsites, see Camping around Lake Michigan.

-Trip Tips: Cabins in Michigan state parks
+Trip Tips: Lodgings in Michigan state parks on Great Lakes

 Reservations: Lodgings can be reserved up to one year in advance at Michigan DNR Reservations, 800-447-2757.

-Mini-cabins on the Lower Peninsula have a minimum rental of two nights (Warren Dunes, three nights), unless odd nights are
+Mini-cabins on the Lower Peninsula have a minimum rental of two nights (Warren Dunes, three nights), unless odd nights are available.

 The reservation fee per park (not per order) is $8.
 If you cancel before the day of arrival, you'll lose the reservation fee and pay an additional $10.
 If you're reserving online, beware: You have to complete the reservation in 15 minutes or all your work will disappear.